2018 World Cup: A guide to the grounds hosting games in Russia

 Location: Formerly Stalingrad, it is situated in south west Russia, on the western bank of the Volga River.

-Background: Another purpose-built stadium for the World Cup, the Volgograd Arena is being constructed on the site of the demolished Central Stadium, which had been there since 1958.
+Background: Another purpose-built stadium for the World Cup, the Volgograd Arena has been constructed on the site of the demolished Central Stadium, which had been there since 1958.

 With its meshed, lattice-like exterior and cabled roof, it is one of the more distinctive venues for the competition.
-According to Fifa's official website, "the special way in which the stadium's roof has been constructed, with cables reminiscent of the spokes of the wheel on a bicycle, lends the arena an extra element of airiness".
+According to the Fifa website, "the special way in which the stadium's roof has been constructed, with cables reminiscent of the spokes of the wheel on a bicycle, lends the arena an extra element of airiness".

 After the World Cup, the stadium will be reduced to 35,000 capacity and will become the new home of Russian top-flight side Rotor Volgograd.